sfigg/commercialization-public/manufacture/iot/iot-core-adk-addons-command-line-options.md

 ## newappxpkg.cmd

-Creates a new package folder to help you convert Appx packages to .cab files.
+Creates a new package folder to help you convert appx packages to .cab files.
+The provisioning package version (version field in customizations.xml) is set to the appx version itself.

 This command creates the working folder in the \Source-\<arch\>\Packages\ folder.